 - Tell your child to support those being bullied — Sometimes, the life of someone being bullied can be transformed by the kindness of one person.
 Your child can be that person.

-Contact Haymarket Children’s Academy
+Contact Haymarket Children’s Academy in Gainesville, VA

 At the accredited Haymarket Children’s Academy, we make it our main priority to keep your child safe and happy while they’re at school.
 We also strive to foster their learning and educational growth.
 Therefore, we offer small class sizes that allow our teachers to learn your child’s behavior and notice changes.
 In addition, the small class sizes enable our teachers to keep in contact with their students’ parents.